Learn how to tell when sourdough is done with bulk fermentation and ready to shape without unnecessary jargon in this straightforward post.

 Rushing the sourdough long fermentation process is a common mistake newer sourdough bakers make.
-I know I’ve made this mistake plenty of times!

 The timing for sourdough recipes is usually a general guideline and may have to be adjusted in your home environment.

 Dough volume, appearance, and texture after bulk ferment